MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-inventory-zero-level-open-item-ledger-entries.md

  Notice above that the cost is forwarded to item ledger entry 2 (Sale), then to item ledger entry 3 (Sales Return), and finally to item ledger entry 4 (Sale 2).

 ## <a name="reasons-for-the-issue"></a>Reasons for the Issue
- The issue with zero inventory although open item ledger entries exist can be caused by the following scenarios:
+ The issue with zero stock although open item ledger entries exist can be caused by the following scenarios:

 -   Scenario 1: A shipment and invoice is posted although the item is not available.
 The posting is then exact-cost reversed with a sales credit memo.